mugrebot/scaffold-eth-lens-challenge/README.md

     const referenceModuleInitData = "0x00";
 ```

-Lets pass this info to the post function - and see what we get, we have gone ahead and made a getPub function in order to get your post/publication that you just made!
+Lets pass this info to the post function - and see what we get, we have gone ahead and made a tab called "Your Lens Profile" if you have gotten this far try clicking the button, it should show your handle as well as your first post gm 🌿 gm 🌿

-If all goes well you should receive the IPFS uri! - Try rendering this information using packages/react-app/src/helpers/ipfs.js

 ### 🎉 Congratulations!
 You've built your first Lens application!